Independent Scotch Whisky Bottlers Available in Israel

 Moreover, I had a very negative experience when I visited their retail shop in London back in 2021.
 I found the staff patronising and snobbish, making assumptions about my whisky knowledge, I can only assume based on the way I was dressed, that is, as an Orthodox Jew.

 The two salesmen I spoke to actually had the chutzpah to try and redirect me to simpler touristy bottles when I had inquired about some interesting Ex-Bourbon Single Cask Single Malts.
-When I nonchalantly referred to one of their Single Cask bottlings labelled "Bessie"* as Laphroaig, you could see the shock in his eyes.
+When I nonchalantly referred to one of their Single Cask bottlings labelled "Bessie"* as Laphroaig, you could see the shock on his turned up nose face.
 I won't be going back there anytime soon.
 They may have His Majesty the King’s Royal patronage, but they won’t have mine anytime soon.

 Available in Israel from https://vintage-whisky.com